Heapy/awesome-kotlin/README.md

 ## <a name="github-trending"></a>Github Trending <sup>[Back ⇈](#github-trending-category)</sup>
 ### <a name="github-trending-monthly"></a>Monthly <sup>[Back ⇈](#github-trending-monthly-subcategory)</sup>
+* [DerGoogler/MMRL](https://github.com/DerGoogler/MMRL) - MMRL is an Android app that helps manage your own modules repository.
 * [stantanasi/streamflix](https://github.com/stantanasi/streamflix) - An Android TV and mobile app to stream movies and TV shows for free
 * [BobbyESP/Spowlo](https://github.com/BobbyESP/Spowlo) - A Spotify songs downloader for Android made with Jetpack Compose, Material You and the spotDL Python library
 * [keymapperorg/KeyMapper](https://github.com/keymapperorg/KeyMapper) - An Android app that change what the buttons do on your devices!
 * [etchdroid/etchdroid](https://github.com/etchdroid/etchdroid) - An application to write OS images to USB drives, on Android, no root required.
 * [kyujin-cho/pixel-volte-patch](https://github.com/kyujin-cho/pixel-volte-patch) - Pixel IMS: Rootless replacement for Tensor Pixel VoLTE patch
+* [YenalyLiew/Han1meViewer](https://github.com/YenalyLiew/Han1meViewer) - An Unofficial Hanime1.me Application for Android.
 * [amir1376/ab-download-manager](https://github.com/amir1376/ab-download-manager) - A Download Manager that speeds up your downloads
-* [YenalyLiew/Han1meViewer](https://github.com/YenalyLiew/Han1meViewer) - An Unofficial Hanime1.me Application for Android.
 * [wikimedia/apps-android-wikipedia](https://github.com/wikimedia/apps-android-wikipedia) - 📱The official Wikipedia app for Android!
 * [Dr-TSNG/Hide-My-Applist](https://github.com/Dr-TSNG/Hide-My-Applist) - An Xposed module to intercept applist detections
 * [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image Toolbox is a powerful app for advanced image manipulation.
 It offers dozens of features, from basic tools like crop and draw to filters, OCR, and a wide range of image processing options